dogsheep/twitter-to-sqlite/README.md

     $ twitter-to-sqlite user-timeline twitter.db -a /path/to/auth.json

-To load tweets for another user, use `--screen_name`:
+To load tweets for other users, pass their screen names as arguments:

-    $ twitter-to-sqlite user-timeline twitter.db --screen_name=cleopaws
+    $ twitter-to-sqlite user-timeline twitter.db cleopaws nichemuseums

 Twitter's API only returns up to around 3,200 tweets for most user accounts, but you may find that it returns all available tweets for your own user account.

+You can pass numeric Twitter user IDs instead of screen names using the `--ids` parameter.

 You can use `--since` to retrieve every tweet since the last time you imported for that user, or `--since_id=xxx` to retrieve every tweet since a specific tweet ID.

+This command also accepts `--sql` and `--attach` options, documented below.

-## Retrieve accounts in bulk
+## Retrieve user profiles in bulk

 If you have a list of Twitter screen names (or user IDs) you can bulk fetch their fully inflated Twitter profiles using the `users-lookup` command: